 Social Motive for Linnaeus’ Naming

-Despite the link between humans and other mammals regarding lactation, it is a bit odd that Linnaeus chose to focus on that as the nomenclature for a huge chunk of the animal population.
+Despite the link between humans and other mammals regarding lactation, it is odd that Linnaeus chose to focus on that as the terminology for a massive chunk of the animal population.

-There are many clearer options for names (such as the pilifera that his French contemporary favored highlighting mammals’ hairiness), or more poetic names.
+There are many more precise options for names (such as the pilifera that his French contemporary favored highlighting mammals’ hairiness) or more poetic terms.

 Linnaeus coined “homo sapiens,” meaning “man of wisdom,” in the same work as he coined “mammal,” One theory to explain this choice of name is that Linnaeus had other motives, particularly social ones.

-In his day, most women of the upper classes did not nurse their own children but sent their newborns to a “wet nurse” for suckling (another mother who is lactating and has milk to spare), as breastfeeding was unfashionable.
+In his day, most women of the upper classes did not nurse their children but sent their newborns to a “wet nurse” for suckling (another mother who was lactating and had milk to spare), as breastfeeding was unfashionable.

 If you were stuck at home breastfeeding an infant, you couldn’t be out in society or wear the most fashionable clothing of the day.

 Wives of professional men such as lawyers sometimes helped run their business, and for them, it could be cheaper and easier to hire a wet nurse than to hire someone to help run the business while they were nursing.

 Some physicians and scientists disagreed with this practice, including Linnaeus.
 In 1752, he wrote a treatise on the problems of wet nursing.
 In addition to being a practicing physician, he and his wife had seven children, so he had personal experience of children being nursed.